 In today’s Strip-Till Farmer podcast brought to you by Topcon Agriculture, Brian shares his approach to residue management in narrow-row strip-till along with the cost savings, input efficiency and equipment setups he’s utilized in his system.

-The Strip-Till Farmer podcast is brought to you by Topcon Agriculture.
+Strip-Till Farmer's podcast series is brought to you by Topcon Agriculture.